SensehacK/dev-cheatsheet/ios/library/framework.md

 The process usually for debugging `xcframework` is described below.
 As described by my team member.

-1. if you install a xcframework into a client application, it's generally built with  optimization, so there are no debug symbols and you can't break point that code
+1. if you install a `.xcframework` into a client application, it's generally built with  optimization, so there are no debug symbols and you can't break point that code
-2. However, if you have access to the dependency code, like `ProjectPlatform`, you can build a `framework` file locally without optimization so debug symbols (dSyms) are included in that binary/app bundle.
+2. However, if you have access to the dependency code, like `ProjectPlatform`, you can build a `framework` file locally without optimization so  [debug symbols (dSYM)](apple_terms.md#dSYM) are included in that binary/app bundle.
-3. If you copy that module information into the dependency's xcframework on the client app, you can essentially "fake" the build system because now it will run the framework code as if there are debug symbols.
+3. If you copy that module information into the dependency's `.xcframework` on the client app, you can essentially "fake" the build system because now it will run the framework code as if there are debug symbols.

 [Open: xcframework_internal_redacted.png](../../assets/628b71a20fd797895058280a80be476c_MD5.png)